-The authorized PMWeb user can further drill down to the specific transaction for which its details are displayed in the report, such as the pending change order shown under the pending commitments field.
-The same could have been done to request information, non-compliance report, submittal item, progress invoice, and many other transactions for the different project management processes managed in PMWeb.
-Of course, if the form has links to the supportive documents that were uploaded ad stored in the PMWeb document management repository and
+The authorized PMWeb user can further drill down to the specific transaction for which its details are displayed in the report such as the pending change order that is shown under the pending commitments field.
+The same could have been done for a request for information, non-compliance report, submittal item, progress invoice, and any of the many other transactions for the different project management processes that are being managed in PMWeb.
+Of course, if the form has links to the supportive documents that were uploaded and stored in the PMWeb document management repository and

 were then attached to the transaction, which can be viewed when the user clicks on the document link.